PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 GNU Guix respects you and your freedoms: anyone can explore and study, tweak and adjust, and share everything they want, every program available.
-Moreover every package is bootstraped, what a miracle!
+Moreover every package is bootstrapped, what a miracle!
 Yes, some hardware isn't supported, but for a good reason, for this price you get a lot.
 I look forward for a little more: [decentralized substitutes](https://issues.guix.gnu.org/52555) and RISC-V laptops running GNU